idontknow-609/idontknow-609/README.md

 # Hi, I'm Kayodele! 👋 (idontknow-609)

+### 🛡️ Cybersecurity Professional | Lifelong Learner
-> **"The more I learn, the more I realize how much I don't know."** 🛡️
+>*"The more I learn, the more I realize how much I don't know."*
-> Dedicated to mastering the art of defense and going as far as the LORD allows.
+Dedicated to mastering the art of defense and going as far as the LORD allows me in this journey. 🚀

 ### 🛡️ Professional Statement
 I am a Python-proficient Cybersecurity professional driven by a **'lifelong learner'** mindset and a deep-rooted commitment to integrity.
 My transition from general Computer Science was sparked by a passion for defense (not hacking) and a desire to protect the people and assets that make an organization thrive.